Reliable Flow Meter Supplier

 • Ideal for water, fuel, oil, and chemical flow

-• High accuracy and fast response time
+• High accuracy with fast response time

-• Multiple rotor types for tailored applications
+• Multiple rotor designs for tailored applications

 Ultrasonic Flow Meter